illmnciti/illmnciti.github.io/README.md

 Please email me @ ghp7469@nyu.edu for any suggestions!
 Todo:
 1. Update to REM units
-2. Update so JS implmenets
+2. Update so JS implements
 3. Update so functional on mobile (maybe)
 4. Migrate to domain outside of GH Pages